Making the Most of Your Research – A Toolkit

 What this toolkit can do for you

-This toolkit gives you a route map and essentials for your journey.
-The guidance, tips, tactics and strategies within it can help you whatever stage you’re at.
-We signpost effective approaches to research and engagement, as well as how you can get support.
+This toolkit can provide a route map to impact and the essentials for your journey.
+The guidance, tips, tactics and strategies within this resource span a broad range of experiences and can help you, whatever stage you’re at.
+We signpost effective approaches to research engagement and impact, as well as how you can get support.
 You can learn from colleagues who have shared their experiences, get inspired, and add your own story when you feel ready.

 The University is committed to being “open to all and dedicated to the pursuit of truth in the service of others.”
 Aberdeen 2040 is our commitment to using research, teaching, and learning for the common good; to share knowledge, challenge convention and bring positive change wherever possible.